 5. Covering the costs of your textbooks

 The average cost of textbooks per academic year is in the thousands.
 Some students’ financial aid awards only offer enough to cover the cost of tuition and fees for the semester.
 Only needing your books for a few months before moving on to a new class schedule means it’s wise to find creative ways to access textbooks.

 What you can do: Like with course supplies, an easy first step is asking your professor if they have extra copies of the textbook you can borrow.
 If they don’t, ask if they can put the required text on hold at the campus library.
 Held textbooks are available on a first-come, first-serve basis, so if it’s not available immediately, you can be added to the waitlist.
-Other ways to cut costs on textbooks is buying used editions at your school’s bookstore or online.
+Another way to cut costs on textbooks is to buy used editions at your school’s bookstore or online.
 You can also rent used textbooks through websites like Chegg or eCampus.

 6. Getting an unexpected hospital bill

 If you sustain a significant injury or unplanned hospitalization during the semester, you might be facing a budget-crushing bill.
 Extenuating circumstances that severely affect your out-of-pocket expenses and ability to cover your tuition might justify a financial aid award adjustment.